ryanvmenezes/lawlers-law/thelaw/04-update-the-law.md

 ```

     ## # A tibble: 0 x 5
-    ## # … with 5 variables: point <dbl>, pct <dbl>, prevpct <dbl>, diff <dbl>,
+    ## # ... with 5 variables: point <int>, pct <dbl>, prevpct <dbl>, diff <dbl>,
     ## #   diffpositive <lgl>

 It is.
-This is "monotonically increasing."
+This is “monotonically increasing.”

-What was the percentage chance of scoring 100 first and winning during this period?
+What was the percentage chance of scoring 100 first and winning during
+this period?

 ``` r
 firsttox.97.01 %>% filter(point == 100)